-Lord, the prince of this world cometh, O let him have nothing in me; but, as he accuseth, do thou absolve.
-I have nothing to say for myself, but be thou my advocate, Lord; and do thou answer for me.
-I am clothed with filthy garments, and Satan stands at my right hand to resist me; O Land, rebuke him, and pluck me as a brand out of the fire.
-Cause mine iniquities to pass from me, and clothe me with the righteousness of thy dear Son.
-I know, O Lord, that no unclean thing can enter into thy kingdom, and thou feeft I am nothing but pollution, yea, my very righteoufness is filthy rugs: O wash me, and make me white in the blood of the Lamb, that I may be fit to fland before thy throne.
-O take me from the tents of Kedar, to the manfions of light and purity.
-When my earthly house of this tabernacle is diffolved.
-O let me have a building of God, an house not made with hands, eternal in the heavens.
+Lord, the prince of this world cometh, O let him have nothing in me; but as he accuseth, do thou ab-

+Directions to the Friends Chap.
+VIII.
+234 folve.
+I have nothing to fay for myfelf, but be thou my advocate, Lord; and do thou answer for me.
+I am clothed with filthy garments, and Satan stands at my right hand to refift me: O Lord, rebuke him. and pluck me as a brand out of the fire.
+Cause mine iniquities to pass from me, and clothe me with the righteoufness of thy dear Son.
+I know, O Lord, that no unclean thing can enter into thy kingdom, and thou feeft I am nothing but pollution, yea, my very righteoufness is filthy rags: O wash me and make me white in the blood of the Lamb, that I may be fit to stand before thy throne.
+O take me from the tents of Kedar to the manfions of light and purity.
+When my earthly house of this tabernacle is dissolved, O let me have a building of God, an house not made with hands, eternal in the heavens.
 O bring my foul out of prison, that I may eternally give thanks unto thy name.
 Amen.
-CHAP.
-VIII.